 Autism can have a serious impact on education and employment.
 In fact, 85% of college-educated people with autism are unemployed.
 The level of support provided by the national and local authorities, and societal attitudes are crucial factors in determining the quality of life of those with autism.

 There are screening tests for autism, like the M-CHAT designed for toddlers.
 However, the diagnosis of autism is missed or delayed in many people, particularly girls and women.

 Autism Spectrum can sometimes be detected at the age of eighteen months or earlier.
 When a child is two years of age, a diagnosis by an experienced doctor can be very reliable.
 Many children, however, don’t receive a final diagnosis till an older age.
-This delay with children suffering from ASD can deprive them of the early help they need.
+This delay in intervention can deprive them of the early help they need.

 Signs and symptoms:

 ASD is a spectrum disorder, meaning that every individual with autism has a separate set of strengths and challenges.
 Those with autism may struggle with communication, emotional, and social skills.
 People with ASD also have different ways of paying attention, learning, or reacting to others.
 Symptoms of autism start during early childhood and can last till the end of life.

 Sometimes children show signs of autism spectrum disorder in early childhood.
 This can include reduced eye contact, indifference to caregivers, or lack of response to their name.
 Other autism-affected children may develop normally at an early age, but they suddenly become aggressive or withdrawn or lose language skills.
 These signs and symptoms can be seen by the age of two years.

 - Avoiding eye contact

-- Cannot start a conversation or keep on going, or only starts on to make a request or label an item
+- Cannot start a conversation or keep one going, or only starts one to make a request or label an item

 - Resists holding and cuddling, and seems to prefer playing alone, living in his/her own world

 - Speaks with a monotone or rhythm tone